klepas/ozlockcon.com/faq.md

 dishonest are... certain to apply the knowledge practically… the spread of the knowledge is necessary to give fair play to those who might suffer by ignorance.

 Source: A.C.
-Hobbs, Locks and Safes: The Construction of Locks.
+Hobbs, *Locks and Safes: The Construction of Locks*.
 London, 1853.